samuel-walters/docker/README.md

 - Containerisation takes up less storage.

-- Docker shares the resources from the OS, and vagrant takes the resources.
+- Docker shares the resources with the OS, and vagrant takes the resources.

 # What is Docker